csmpls/gentle-gifs/README.md

 ===========

-cool gif generator in processing i upload these 1nce per hour using python
+cool gif generator in processing

+i upload these to tumblr using processing....that codes not included here, but use pytunmblr and a bash script, should be straightforward